rjonesey/aslogo/README.md

+Repo for our login page

-The minimum width is 511px;
+The minimum width is 511px